-Richard Hahn is a corporate partner and Co-Head of the firm’s Business Restructuring & Workouts Group.
-He regularly represents debtors, creditors, ...
+Richard Hahn is a retired partner and former Co-Head of the firm’s Restructuring Group.
+He regularly represented debtors, creditors, investors and ...

 Read Full Biography

 - American Seafoods, one of the largest seafood companies in North America and one of the largest harvesters of fish in the world, in the successful out-of-court refinancing and restructuring of nearly $1 billion in aggregate funded debt.

 - CHC Group, one of the largest global commercial helicopter service companies in the world, as aircraft counsel in its Chapter 11 proceedings in the U.S. Bankruptcy Court for the Northern District of Texas, in which CHC successfully restructured more than $2 billion in indebtedness.
 Debevoise was named joint winner of “Restructuring Deal of the Year (Over $1B to $5B)” at the 12th Annual M&A Advisor Turnaround Awards for this representation.

 - American Airlines and AMR, as special aircraft counsel, in their successful Chapter 11 proceedings involving the restructuring of complex financing arrangements relating to more than 400 aircraft, generating savings in excess of $1.8 billion and to the raising of more than $9 billion of new financing through various capital markets, syndicated lending and other financing transactions.
 This restructuring was honored by Turnarounds & Workouts as one of a dozen Successful Restructurings – 2013.

 - Oriental Trading Company in its successful pre-arranged Chapter 11 reorganization.